Last Updated: May 22, 2026

 HTTP Requests

-To perform a quick, "informal" health check via HTTP, use a tool like curl to connect to the service that you want to assess.
+To perform a quick, “informal” health check via HTTP, use a tool like curl to connect to the service that you want to assess, much like http probes do.
 For example:

 You then evaluate the response.
-If the service is running as expected, you'll receive a response code like 200 (the HTTP code indicating that all is well).
+If the service is running as expected, you’ll receive an HTTP status code like 200, and healthy checks usually fall in the 200–399 range.

 To set up a formal HTTP health check, you’d define the parameters when configuring the container you want to check.
 For example: